cuishuhao/ACMR/README.md

 Note: The codes were modified from the implementation of "Unsupervised Cross-modal Retrieval through Adversarial Learning", written by <a href="https://www.linkedin.com/in/ritsu1228/">Li He</a>.
+The code is largely based on [this repo](https://github.com/sunpeng981712364/ACMR_demo).
 If you use the codes, please cite the following two papers:

 [1]  Li He, Xing Xu, Huimin Lu, Yang Yang, Fumin Shen and Heng Tao Shen.
 "Unsupervised Cross-modal Retrieval through Adversarial Learning".
 IEEE International Conference on Multimedia and Expo (ICME), 2017.